Skip to main content

 Cue the milkshake.
 This sweet treat has the deliciousness of ice cream, but you don’t have to worry about it running off the cone and down your arm on a hot day.
 Also, the flavor combinations are limitless.
 You can go with a classic vanilla or strawberry milkshake, or you can blend in your favorite cookies, candies, and fruits.
 Also, since we’re big boys, who’s to stop us from adding a little peppermint schnapps to the blend to make a delicious boozy milkshake?

-One thing is for certain if you’re thinking of hitting the drive-through for a quality milkshake, it’s always better to make your own at home.
-Fast food establishments tend to cut corners and use powders with artificial flavorings in their milkshakes.
-When you make your own at home, it’s a little more work, but you know what your getting—and it’s so much tastier.
+One thing is for certain: If you’re thinking of hitting the drive-through for a quality milkshake, it’s always better to make your own at home.
+Fast-food establishments tend to cut corners and use powders with artificial flavorings in their milkshakes.
+When you make your own at home, it’s a little more work, but you know what you’re getting — and it’s so much tastier.

-It’s tastier, that is, if you make it correctly.
+It’s tastier, that is, if you learn how to make a milkshake correctly.
 There are many ways, believe it or not, to mess up a milkshake.
 In this guide, we’re going to tell you exactly how to make a delicious milkshake every time.
 First, let’s cover the tools you’ll need.

 Image used with permission by copyright holder